 To view current Education Service Centers by location, click on the Education Service Center Interactive Map.

 Information on Education Service Centers

 - Title 20-A M.R.S Chapter 123: Education Service Centers

 - Education Service Center Q & A Our most frequently asked questions and Maine DOE's responses.
 This will be updated as necessary - last update 3/18/2019.

 Application and Approval Cycle

-For example, if the Part II Application,including the proposed ILA, are submitted by November 1, 2019 and the Department provides application approval within 10 working days, a board vote to approve the Interlocal Agreement is held by November 30, 2019.
-If the school board vote takes place by November 30, 2019 then the operational date of the new regional service center will be July 1, 2019 (FY 20).
-However, if a referendum vote to approve the Interlocal Agreement is held after November 30, 2018, the operational date of the new education service center cannot be until July 1, 2020 (FY 21).
+For example, if the Part II Application,including the proposed ILA, are submitted by November 1, 2019 and the Department provides application approval within 10 working days, a board vote to approve the Interlocal Agreement must be held by November 30, 2019.
+If the school board vote takes place by November 30, 2019 then the operational date of the new education service center will be July 1, 2020 (FY 21).
+However, if a school board vote to approve the Interlocal Agreement is held after November 30, 2019, the operational date of the new education service center would be July 1, 2021 (FY 22).

 Becoming a member of an existing Education Service Center

 Each Education Service Center (ESC) is governed by a unique Interlocal Agreement that specifies how new members join the ESC.
 Follow this link to learn about the timeline.

 - Online Application Part I

-- Application Part I - as a Word document for downloading and using to prepare for the online application entry - The Education Service Center Part I application must be submitted through the online application portal.
+- Application Part I - a PDF document for downloading and using to prepare for the online application entry - The Education Service Center Part I application must be submitted through the online application portal.

 - Online Application Part II

-- Application Part II - as a Word document for downloading and using to prepare for the online application entry - The Education Service Center Part II application must be submitted through the online application portal.
+- Application Part II - a PDF document for downloading and using to prepare for the online application entry - The Education Service Center Part II application must be submitted through the online application portal.